intel/neural-compressor/examples/tensorflow/nlp/distilbert_base/quantization/ptq/README.md

 ### 4. Install Intel® Extension for TensorFlow

-#### Quantizing the model on Intel GPU:
+#### Quantizing the model on Intel GPU(Mandatory to install ITEX)
-Intel® Extension for TensorFlow is mandatory to be installed for quantizing the model on Intel GPUs.
+Intel Extension for Tensorflow is mandatory to be installed for quantizing the model on Intel GPUs.

 ```shell
 pip install --upgrade intel-extension-for-tensorflow[gpu]